muchendu221/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Count the number of directories in a PATH
 A script that lists environment variables
-List local variables, environment variables and functions
+List local variables, environment variables and functions Create a local variable called BEST with value school